Basics and Rules of Swing Trading

 Swing Trading Tactics

-It may not be necessary to win every time when the risk/reward ratio is favourable.
-Fewer wins are required for a trading strategy to generate an overall profit over a large number of trades, the more favourable the risk/reward ratio is.
+It’s not necessary to win every trade, especially if the risk/reward ratio is favorable.
+Even with fewer wins, a trading strategy can still generate an overall profit over a large number of trades if the risk/reward ratio is in your favor.

 Real-World Example of Swing Trade in Apple

-A real-world example of a respectable swing trade setup happened in October 2019, with Apple Inc. (NASDAQ: AAPL).
-It began with a breakout and ended with the price reaching a new record high above $232.
+Let’s take a look at a real-world example of a successful swing trade that occurred with Apple Inc. (NASDAQ: AAPL) in October 2019.
+The trade began with a breakout and ended with the price reaching a new record high above $232.

-Swing trading is a type of trading practised based on the idea that market prices rarely move in a straight line and that traders can profit from small oscillations.
-Swing traders place special emphasis on the moments when a market shifts direction, entering and exiting trades at these “swings” in the market.
-Swing trading entails trading the shorter trends’ limbs.
+Swing trading is a type of trading that is based on the idea that market prices rarely move in a straight line.
+Instead, traders aim to profit from small oscillations in the market.
+Swing traders pay special attention to moments when the market shifts direction, entering and exiting trades at these “swings.
+The goal is to trade the shorter trends within the overall market.

 • Momentum indicators;